These rule sets have been updated to work with define.xml 2.1.

 You can easily use these rules in your own software.

-A good starter however is to use these rules within the "Smart Submission Dataset Viewer", which is REAL open source software.
-If not delivered yet with the distribution, just copy the above listed XML files to the directory "Validation_Rules_XQuery" and they are "ready-to-go".
 When there is an update/correction, just copy the new file in the same directory, and again you can start using them immediately (no more "waiting until the next release").

 A very good manual about how to use the "Open Rules for CDISC Standards" in the "Smart Dataset-XML Viewer" is also available.